 Humankind is tethered by death and old age.
 It is the one inevitably in life, taxes notwithstanding.
-We lose our vitality, our mental capacity and our libido as we age.
-Thus, people dream about, write about, seek and create potions that may stop or reverse aging.
-One such cure for aging is the legendary spring that promises youth to those who drink its waters.
-It is called The Fountain of Youth, and it has been sought for it powers of rejuvenation since the 5th century B.C.E., when Greek historian Herodotus wrote of the magical spring.
+We lose our vitality, our mental capacity, and our libido as we age.
+Thus, people throughout history have dreamed about stopping or reversing the aging process.
+One legendary cure for aging is a magical spring that promises youth to those who drink its waters.
+It is called the Fountain of Youth, and it has been sought for its powers of rejuvenation since the 5th century BCE when the Greek historian Herodotus wrote about its wondrous powers.
+Although this fountain seemed too good to be true, it piqued the curiosity of many explorers who purportedly searched for it.
+Nonetheless, to this day, the whereabouts of the mysterious fountain is unknown.

 Where is the Fountain of Youth?

 The location of the fountain is just as mysterious as the fountain itself.
-No two original sources of information regarding it whereabouts are the same.
-The legends of Prester John put it somewhere in Asia, where Prester John ruled a land in the Orient that contained the magic waters.
+No two original sources of information are the same.
+The legends of Prester John put it somewhere in Asia, where Prester John ruled a land that contained the magic waters.

-Apparently, Spaniards in Cuba heard from the natives that the Fountain of Youth is actually in a place called Bimini, on an island in the Gulf of Honduras called Bionca.
+In the Americas, Spaniards in Cuba heard from the natives that the Fountain of Youth lies in a place called Bimini on an island in the Bionca Gulf of Honduras.
 Bimini may refer to the actual town that the fountain is located in, though both the island and the town are legends.
 This Bimini is not to be confused with the Caribbean Bimini that is associated with Atlantis, though it is frequently confused as just that.

 Seekers of the Cure for Old Age